 My memories of growing up in South Wales shape my writing

-I was born in a small mining village where life was hard and luxuries were non-existent.
+I was born in a small mining village where life was hard and luxuries were few.
 My father and grandfather, both miners, were lost before their time.
 The dust, the miners called it.
 Pneumoconiosis should have been on their death certificates, but it wasn’t.

 At university I studied history, economics, and psychology, supporting myself with shifts in coal yards, factories, and on production lines.
-That work taught me respect for those who endure it, and made me determined to find another path.
+That taught me respect for those who endure it, and made me determined to find another path.

 This is my way of staying present — and human — in a world that too often forgets what really matters.